The Best 5-Ingredient Fluffy Sweet Potato Pancakes

 How to Serve These Pancakes

 I served these pancakes with a side of plain full-fat yogurt and a small amount of frozen and thawed and then mashed berries.
-Here are some other great ways to serve these pancakes to baby:
+Here are some other great ways I have served them to my kids:

 - Cut into long strips with a spread of peanut butter or other nut butter on top.